List blobs with JavaScript

 property in ContainerListBlobsOptions.
 The prefix string can include one or more characters.
 Azure Storage then returns only the blobs whose names start with that prefix.

-You can return blob metadata with the results by specifying the includeMetadata
+To include blob metadata with the results, set the includeMetadata

 Flat listing versus hierarchical listing